-Ordinarily, ASQA will provide you with copies of any documents released in response to your FOI request:
+Ordinarily, ASQA will provide you with copies of any documents released in response to your FOI request once:

-- once all applicable charges are paid (if any)
+- all applicable charges are paid (if any)

-- and provided there is no outstanding objection, to release by a third party.
+- there is no outstanding objection to release by a third party.

-If ASQA decides that part of a document you seek is exempt or irrelevant, it may provide you with an edited copy of the document which the exempt or irrelevant material is deleted.
+If ASQA decides that part of a document you seek is exempt or irrelevant, it may provide you with an edited copy of the document with the exempt or irrelevant material deleted.

 Under the FOI Act, ASQA is not required to provide you with access to an all or part of an exempt document or conditionally exempt document if the disclosure of that document would be contrary to the public interest.